Board of Directors

 • Bethany Altschwager

-President Elect, Continuing Education Chair: Bethany Altschwager, DAT, ATR-BC, ATCS, LCAT
+President, Continuing Education Chair: Bethany Altschwager, DAT, ATR-BC, ATCS, LCAT

 Dr. Bethany Altschwager is an art therapist, art therapy educator, and art therapy supervisor.
-She has twelve years of clinical experience in community-based and healthcare settings with people from diverse backgrounds and across the lifespan.
+She has thirteen years of clinical experience in community-based and healthcare settings with people from diverse backgrounds and across the lifespan.
 Her primary areas of interest are trauma, digital media, and fiber arts.

 • D. Christina Ranjani

-Secretary, Governmental affairs liaison: D. Christina Ranjani, LCAT, ATR-BC, ATCS
+Governmental affairs liaison: D. Christina Ranjani, LCAT, ATR-BC, ATCS

 Christina has worked within the New York City hospital system treating inpatient psychiatry patient since 2015.
 She also has experience working within: neurology, chemical dependency, COVID-19, CPEP, and medical units.
 Christina is dedicated to the growth & advocacy of Art Therapy.